There is a lot of confusion about currency and money in Cuba.

 The whole Internet and all travel guides are full of warnings: Avoid the Jineteros and Jineteras because they are trouble!
 Be ware!
 Warning!
 Run away!

 As you might have noticed, my opinions differ from the mainstream point of view.
-That’s because I’m a resident in Cuba and have more insight into Cuba than the average blogger/journalist/travel guide writer/tourist.
+That’s because I’m a resident in Cuba and have more experience with Cuba than the average blogger/journalist/travel guide writer/tourist that spends 3 weeks here.

 What is a Jinetera?